Karnak

 Actions on specific tags

-This profile element applies an action on a tag or a group of tags defined by the user.
-Its codename is action.on.specific.tags.
+This profile element applies an action to a tag or group of tags defined by the user.

 - name: "Remove tags"